 Three tiny wooden cabins were designed by GO Logic on an island of the coast of Maine.
-The clients spend their summers on the island and they wanted to have a summer house for their friends and family.
-So they bought an adjancent property and built these three small cabins.
+The clients spend their summers on the island, and they wanted to have a summer house for their friends and family.
+So they rented a vacant property and built these three small cabins.
 The houses were built on a former quarry, so the architects tried to minimize the impact of the recovering vegetation in the area.
-Cabins are connected with platforms and inside there are cozy living spaces for guests to relax.
+Cabins are connected with platforms, and inside there are cozy living spaces for guests to relax.

 Photos by Trent Bell